workadventure/workadventure/docs/map-building/tiled-editor/download-map.md

 ![Click "download" button](../images/download_repo.png)

-Make the changes that you want in Tiled and to upload you only need to
+Make the changes you want in Tiled and to upload you only need to log in to your administrators account, go to the world you want, then click “create a new room”, once there you can go to the Custom section.

+Here you'll be asked for the URL of the Json file on your github server.
+Once you've entered it, just click on create.

 ## Need some help?